CawthorneB/mobileattempt/README.md

 # mobileattempt - I am noob but I think there's nuggets of value here.
-This is proof of concept please don't use it for anything bad.
+This is proof of concept please use it responsibly for good.
 trying to solve mobile as a github noob

 This includes a nodeJS server and basic nginx template (hardcoded - probably investigate ngx-lua or similar to make dynamic).